 Vaccines are an assault on the immune system, even more so when given as combination shots.We feel the new vaccine protocol adopted by the majority of veterinary colleges is still over-vaccinating.
 Time and time again vaccinations result in the early death of companion animals due to cancer and autoimmune disorders.
 Then there are adverse reactions, ranging from a limp to diarrhea to urinary tract infections to loss of appetite to heart problems and even death in extreme cases.
 These reactions don’t have to be immediate or within 24 hours, but can occur weeks or even months later.

-In addition to the actual modified live or killed virus contained in a vaccine, there are also other harmful ingredients such as, but not limited to, aluminum, formaldehyde, and Thimerosal (a preservative that is 49% mercury).
+In addition to the actual modified live or killed virus contained in a vaccine, they also contain other harmful ingredients such as, but not limited to, antibiotics, aluminum, formaldehyde, and Thimerosal (a preservative that is 49% mercury).
 Interestingly, Thimerosal has been removed from human vaccines but not those of pets.
 Such toxins are repeatedly being injected into our pets, yet they aren’t a ‘protection’ guarantee from all strains of a disease.
 For example, the Parvo vaccine only covers a particular number of strains, however new and stronger strains are always developing, so the vaccine will not ‘protect’ your pet from those.
 In fact, 1 in 10 dogs vaccinated for Parvo still contract it.
 90% of protection comes from the immune system; vaccines are designed to catch the remaining 10%.

 The immune system is very complex and involves many organs and systems of the body.
 It is beyond the full understanding of modern science.
 It begins when dogs are born and receive hundreds of antibodies through their Dam and her colostrum.
 We can’t even begin to know what interfering with the immune system in the way allopathic veterinary practice does means for the life of our pets or future generations.
 Vaccines within the human and animal population have undoubtedly altered our genetic make-up.